 This is paramount to mapping out a plan to pay off your debt.
 There are two approaches that are worth considering.
 The first is where you list your debts smallest to largest regardless of the interest rate.
 This is the method that we used to pay off $52,000 in debt in 18 months and it worked great because it helped us build momentum.
 When we paid off our first debt it put wind in our sails.
 Even though we had higher interest debts, this gave us something that was very powerful: the belief that we could get out of debt quickly if we stuck to the plan.

 Read more: Clark's tips for paying off credit card debt

-The other method is called laddering.
-This is where you list your debts, starting with the highest interest rate card first and end with the debt with the lowest interest rate.
+The other method is called laddering, which is Clark's preferred method because it will save you the most money over time.
+The way it works is you list your debts, starting with the highest interest rate card first and end with the debt with the lowest interest rate.
 This method makes the most mathematical sense, because you will save the most money in interest over time.
 Regardless of which process you choose, the key is to stick with it.